Stanford Energy System Innovations (SESI)

 Climate change caused by greenhouse gas emissions is the greatest environmental and socioeconomic challenge and opportunity of our time.
 Stanford has then accepted the challenge of our time and is raising the bar in efficiency to develop global solutions and implement them on campus.

 Since the 1980s, Stanford has employed energy metering on all of its facilities to understand how and where energy is being used.
 For many years Stanford has employed best practices on both the supply and demand sides to reduce the cost and environmental impact of energy used to support the university mission of teaching, research, and public service.
 In October 2009, Stanford released a comprehensive and long-range Energy and Climate Action plan.
-The plan includes:
+Now in its third edition, the plan includes:

 - High-efficiency standards for new buildings;